anuramat/cfg/README.md

     - Ask to keep changes - On
     - Close windows when quitting - Off
 - Mission Control:
-    - Automatically rearrange Spaces based on most recent use - Off
     - When switching to an application, switch to a Space with open windows - Off
-    - Group windows by application - On

 ## GUI Misc